-Morf13 (Mike Morford) from the Zodiac Killer Site Forum did an excellent timeline of the events that night, in particular the contradictions exhibited by James Owen.
-On the morning of December 21st 1968, less than ten hours after the murders James Owen gave a statement, indicating that he saw two cars alongside each other in the gravel turnout 10 feet apart, yet despite the gravity of such a major event, as Morf13 alluded, "likely with chalk outlines on the ground, he failed to mention hearing any shots 9 hours before, when he passed the scene, yet 3 days later on the 24th, Owen suddenly mentions that he heard a shot after he passed the scene, about a quarter mile up the road.
+On the morning of December 21st 1968, less than ten hours after the murders, James Owen gave a statement to police indicating that he saw two cars parked alongside each other in the gravel turnout, approximately 10 feet apart - yet despite the gravity of such a major event, as Mike Morford alluded, "likely with chalk outlines on the ground, he failed to mention hearing any shots 9 hours before, when he passed the scene, yet 3 days later on the 24th, Owen suddenly mentions that he heard a shot after he passed the scene, about a quarter mile up the road.
 Personally, I find it highly unusual that a witness would leave out a detail like that only 9 hours after the crime when it was fresh in his mind, especially a retired military guy like him who you would expect to be more detail oriented".
-This omission only to be added on 24th December 1968, having now possibly read the newspapers and headlines surrounding the high profile murders, could now be perceived as embellishment, increasing his profile as a major eyewitness.
-The distance between both cars in the turnout had also closed to 3-4 feet.
-Before passing the Lake Herman Road that night it he approximated he left his house in Vallejo at about 11.00 pm, but his clock was six minutes fast, so this was revised to 10.54 pm, placing him at the turnout at 11.14 pm.
-He saw two vehicles, nobody in either and no victims lying on the turnout.
-Stella Borges passed the turnout at 11.20 pm, saw only the Rambler and the stricken victims, hence the window of 6 minutes.
+This omission, only to be added on December 24th 1968, having now possibly read the newspapers and headlines surrounding the high profile murders, could now be perceived as embellishment, increasing his profile as a major eyewitness.
+The distance between both cars in his second statement had now closed to just 3 to 4 feet.
+Before passing the Lake Herman Road turnout that night, he had approximated the time he left his house in Vallejo, at about 11:00 pm - however, his clock was six minutes fast, so this was revised to 10:54 pm, placing him at the turnout at around 11:14 pm.
+He saw two vehicles with nobody in or around them in the turnout.
+Stella Borges passed the turnout at 11:20 pm and saw only the Rambler and the stricken victims, hence the window of time for the killer to strike of approximately 6 minutes.

-We have come to believe the Zodiac Killer was right handed and the detail in the police report appears to back this up.
+We have come to believe that the Zodiac Killer was right-handed and the detail in the police report appears to back this up.

-Taking ourselves back a few moments to the possibility the Zodiac Killer had hidden the couple from view between the two cars, we see that although the chalk line of David Faraday is facing south, his body, the majority of the bullet casings and the final resting place of Betty Lou Jensen are lined on the east-west axis, suggesting that once David Faraday was shot, the Zodiac Killer stood still and fired at Betty Lou Jensen as she ran westwards.
+If we consider the possibility that the Zodiac Killer had hidden the couple from view between the two cars, we can note that the chalk outline of David Faraday is facing south, but his body, the majority of the bullet casings and the final resting place of Betty Lou Jensen are present on the east-west axis, suggesting that once David Faraday was shot, the Zodiac Killer stood still and fired at Betty Lou Jensen as she ran westwards.